ordinarylabs/bicycle/README.md

 ### Plugins

 Plugins allow you to mix functionality into your Bicycle server.
-Plugins are just basic Rust libraries that export a gRPC file descriptor, `Server` and `Service` generated with [Tonic](https://github.com/hyperium/tonic); they can be added from the [crates.io](https://crates.io) registry, a local path, or a git repository.
+Plugins are just basic Rust crates that export a gRPC file descriptor, `Server` and `Service` generated with [Tonic](https://github.com/hyperium/tonic); they can be added from the [crates.io](https://crates.io) registry, a relative path, or a git repository.

 Formatting for `--plugins` flag: